abilian/blitzdb3/README.md

 The detailed documentation for this project is hosted on [ReadTheDocs](http://blitzdb.readthedocs.org), feel free to take a look!

+## Roadmap

+* 0.2 (unreleased): keep fixing and upgrading.
+* 1.0 (unreleased): drop support for Python 2.

 ## Changelog

+* 0.1.0: Port to Python 3 using six.
+Cleanup and format code.

+## Old Changelog (original Blitzdb by Andreas Dewes / andreas@7scientists.com)

 * 0.4.4: SQL backend: Do not coerce server_default values via a CAST, as this can cause incompatibilities.
 * 0.4.3: Many small improvements to the SQL backend.